 The Netherlands also recognized the Armenian genocide in 2004.
 Even though the exact number is still unknown, there are approximately 9,000 Armenians living in Netherlands.
 They are talking many languages, but they kept Armenian as their first language.
 They belong to the Armenian Apostolic Church.

-Germany officially recognized the Armenian genocide in 2005.
+The number 15 on our list of countries that recognize the Armenian genocide, Germany, officially recognized the Armenian genocide in 2005.
 Today there are around 100,000 Armenians living in Germany, And even though most of them speak German, the majority kept Armenian as their first language.

 In 2005 Lithuania also recognized the slaughter of 1.5 million Armenians as genocide.
 There aren’t many Armenians living in Lithuania, the number is estimated at less than 3,000, but those who live there speak Armenian, Lithuanian and Russian.